Collobrières

-Collobrières ([kɔlɔbʁijɛʁ]; Colobrieras) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in southeastern France.
+Collobrières ([kɔlɔbʁijɛʁ]; Colobrieras) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
+In 2019, it had a population of 1,874.

 Geography

 Climate

 Collobrières has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Collobrières is 14.6 C. The average annual rainfall is 822.8 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 23.2 C, and lowest in January, at around 7.3 C. The highest temperature ever recorded in Collobrières was 39.9 C on 5 August 2017; the coldest temperature ever recorded was -9.6 C on 13 February 1999.

 Main exports

 Collobrières main exports are edible chestnuts which are made into things like marron glacé and ice cream.
 They also grow trees for cork production.

+Currency

+Collobrières uses the Euro, since it's part of France.
+But since 2008, the french franc was introduced back as a side currency, to let people see how much the prices changed, and to cultivate tourism.